ElektraInitiative/libelektra/doc/decisions/manpages.md

 - developers to always update generated files if the sources are changed
 - developers not committing irrelevant changes to generated files (e.g. as may occur with different CMAKE_INSTALL_PREFIX etc.)
 - require extra effort for continuous integration, e.g. [#4542](https://issues.libelektra.org/4542)
-- ronn-ng, which doesn't have packages on most distribution (violates constraint 2.)

 ## Constraints